How to Develop Multiple Streams of Income to Make Money Fast

 Real estate investing is extremely popular with people who are pursuing financial independence.
 The most common type of real estate investment is the rental property, and that’s a very realistic way to start building a supplementary source of income.

-Owning rental properties is a proven way to build wealth.
-Not only will you build a cash flow from rental income, but you’ll also (hopefully) make money through long-term appreciation of the property values.
+Owning a rental property to lease out or use as an Airbnb is a proven way to build wealth.
+Not only will you build a cash flow from rental income, but you’ll also (hopefully) make money fast through long-term appreciation of the property values.

 Real estate could fall under the category of investments, but I chose to break it into two separate points because owning rental properties is not passive (if you’re managing the properties yourself) like most other types of investments.